7/29/2021

 Operator

-Good afternoon and welcome to the Edison International Second Quarter 2021 Financial Teleconference.
-My name is Terri and I will be your operator today.
-We will get the when we get to the question and answer session.
-If you have a question press star one on your phone.
+Good afternoon, and welcome to the Edison International Second Quarter 2021 Financial Teleconference.
+My name is Terry, and I will be your operator today.
+When we get to the question and answer session, if you have a question, press star 1 on your phone.
 Today's call is being recorded.
 I would now like to turn the call over to Mr. Sam Ramraj, Vice President of Investor Relations.
-Mr. Ramraj you may begin your conference.
+Mr. Ramraj, you may begin your conference.

 speaker